-If you are looking for a college that is as committed to your academic and personal growth as you are, I encourage you to consider American International College.
-If you are a returning student, welcome back.
-We look forward to seeing you again in the coming semester.
+If you are looking for a school that is a good fit for you, I urge you to seriously consider American International College.
+And if you are a returning student, you know all of this already, and we are happy to welcome you back.